These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

 The IBA doesn't specify a maximum loan amount available, instead working on a case-by-case basis.

-Depending on your income, IBA may only provide a portion of the amount necessary to buy the home.
+Depending on your income, IBA may provide only a portion of the amount necessary to buy the home.

 If this is the case, you will have to borrow the remaining amount from another lender.